radanalyticsio/oshinko-cli/rest/docs/ClusterConfigs.md

 Oshinko uses configmaps to store named cluster configurations.
-This document describes how to add or edit named configurations and how to use them with oshinko-rest.
+This document describes how to add or edit named configurations and how to use them with oshinko.

 ## Named cluster configuration fields

 A named cluster configuration can contain the following fields:

-* mastercount -- the number of master nodes, currently limited to 1
+* mastercount -- the number of master nodes (currently max of 1)
 * workercount -- the number of worker nodes
 * sparkmasterconfig -- the name of a configmap that holds spark configuration files for the spark master
 * sparkworkerconfig -- the name of a configmap that holds spark configuration files for the spark workers
+* sparkimage -- the pull spec for the spark master and worker image

 A fully populated configmap called `myconfigs` might look like this:

     $ oc export configmap myconfigs
     apiVersion: v1
     data:
+      mastercount: "1"
+      workercount: "4"
       sparkmasterconfig: master-config
       sparkworkerconfig: worker-config
-      workercount: "4"
-      mastercount: "1"
+      sparkimage: mydockeruser/openshift-spark:test
     kind: ConfigMap
     metadata:
       creationTimestamp: null